 Editing your business’s hours and noting temporary changes is also a breeze on Facebook.
 Since it’s widely used as a search engine (really!) you’ll want to make sure that your information is up to date here too.
 The admin of your business page needs to go to Settings and then click the Page Info tab over on the left.
 Scroll down to edit the hours that you are open, and just below that you can even note “Temporary Changes”.
 Here you can choose services changes due to COVID-19 such as “Delivery Only”.

 During a crisis, when regulations and staffing changes can happen at a moment’s notice, a business may not even know what to expect internally.
 But failing to reach out to the customer who still wants to be cared for is a mistake.
 Let them know when, where and how you expect to be available so that you can continue to run your business, even if it isn’t business as usual.
-Your website, Google business listing, and company Facebook page can be done in a matter of minutes but leave a lasting impression on users looking for information.
+Updating your web presence during Coronavirus: Your website, Google business listing, and company Facebook page can be done in a matter of business but leave a lasting impression on users looking for information.